Katrina Plamondon, PhD

 Research Interests & Projects

-SOLVE (Solutions for Vaccine Equity) Research Project, Learning from Vaccine Nationalism (PI): Funded by the Canadian Institutes of Health Research, this project explores issues of ethics, governance, and obligations to equity during the pandemic.
-Knowledge synthesis will include systematic equity-analysis of ethical frameworks and Canada’s foreign policy trajectory for vaccines during the COVID-19 pandemic.
-Insights from a series of deliberative dialogue will inform evidence- and equity-informed recommendations for reimagining governance during times of global health crisis.
+SOLVE (Solutions for Vaccine Equity; 2020-2023) Research Project, Learning from Vaccine Nationalism (NPI): Funded by the Canadian Institutes of Health Research, this project explores issues of ethics, governance, and obligations to equity during the pandemic.
+Knowledge synthesis included systematic equity-analysis of ethical frameworks and Canada’s foreign policy trajectory for vaccines during the COVID-19 pandemic.
+Insights from a series of deliberative dialogue informed evidence- and equity-informed interventions at the World Health Organization and United Nations, proposing equity-advancing policy directions for the elaboration of the Pandemic Instrument, and reimagining governance during times of global health crisis.
+Publications for this work are remain in progress (2025-2025).

-Advancing Health Equity Action (PI): Funded by Michael Smith Health Research through a Scholar Award, this program of research blends a number of projects together to generate evidence about how to support the integration of evidence-informed principles and strategies across research practices and policy in the field of health equity.
+Advancing Health Equity Action (PI; 2020-2025): This Michael Smith Health Research Scholar Award encompasses a broad program of research that blends a number of projects together to generate evidence about how to support the integration of evidence-informed principles and strategies across research practices and policy in the field of health equity.
 Questions focus on understanding the determinants of knowledge use and uptake of principles and strategies for equity action.

-Equity Integration in Global Health Research Funding (PI): This CIHR-funded project is exploring the integration of equity considerations in global health research funding, examining both Canadian and international funders for policies and practices that can advance equity.
+Equity Integration in Global Health Research Funding (PI; 2020-2022): This CIHR-funded project is exploring the integration of equity considerations in global health research funding, examining both Canadian and international funders for policies and practices that can advance equity.

-BC Coalition Institute (co-Lead): This community of practice is working toward synergy and harmony among people interested in issues of climate, equity, and health, funded through a variety of small grants.
+Pacific Northwest Health Equity Network (Neé BC Coalition Institute (co-founder, past co-Lead, currently act as host): This community of practice is working toward synergy and harmony among people interested in issues of climate, equity, and health, funded through a variety of small grants.

 Selected Publications & Presentations